Home network: Endpoint devices and services

-Cloud services

-The convenience, availability, and reliability of externally managed cloud computing resources continues to become an appealing choice for many home-dwellers without interest or experience in IT.
-For these individuals, the subscription fees and/or privacy risks associated with such services are often perceived as lower cost than having to configure and maintain similar facilities within a home network.
-In such situations, local services along with the devices maintaining them are replaced by those in an external data center and made accessible to the home-dweller's computing devices via a WAN connection.
+Individuals may opt to subscribe to managed cloud computing services that provide such services instead of maintaining similar facilities within their home network.
+In such situations, local services along with the devices maintaining them are replaced by those in an external data center and made accessible to the home-dweller's computing devices via a WAN Internet connection.

 Network management

-Embedded devices

-Small standalone embedded home network devices typically require remote configuration from a PC on the same network.
-For example, broadband modems are often configured through a web browser running on a PC in the same network.
-These devices usually use a minimal Linux distribution with a lightweight HTTP server running in the background to allow the user to conveniently modify system variables from a GUI rendered in their browser.
-These pages use HTML forms extensively and make attempts to offer styled, visually appealing views that are also descriptive and easy to use.

-Apple ecosystem devices

-Apple devices aim to make networking as hidden and automatic as possible, utilizing a zero-configuration networking protocol called Bonjour embedded within their otherwise proprietary line of software and hardware products.
+Apple devices aim to make networking as hidden and automatic as possible, utilizing a zero-configuration networking implementation called Bonjour embedded within their line of software and hardware products.

-Microsoft ecosystem devices

 Microsoft offers simple access control features built into their Windows operating system.
 Homegroup is a feature that allows shared disk access, shared printer access and shared scanner access among all computers and users (typically family members) in a home, in a similar fashion as in a small office workgroup, e.g., by means of distributed peer-to-peer networking (without a central server).
 Additionally, a home server may be added for increased functionality.
 The Windows HomeGroup feature was introduced with Microsoft Windows 7 in order to simplify file sharing in residences.
 All users (typically all family members), except guest accounts, may access any shared library on any computer that is connected to the home group.
 Passwords are not required from the family members during logon.
 Instead, secure file sharing is possible by means of a temporary password that is used when adding a computer to the HomeGroup.

-Common issues and concerns

-Wireless signal loss

-The wireless signal strength of the standard residential wireless router may not be powerful enough to cover the entire house or may not be able to get through to all floors of multiple floor residences.
-In such situations, the installation of one or more wireless repeaters may be necessary.